The cause of Parkinson's in men is a protein in the brain - Photo: FREEPIK

 The protein PTEN-induced kinase 1 (PINK1) is inherently harmless and plays an important role in regulating cellular energy use in the brain.

-However, new research suggests that in some cases of Parkinson's, the immune system mistakes PINK1 for an enemy, attacking brain cells that express the protein.
+However, new research shows that in some cases of Parkinson's, the immune system mistakes PINK1 for an enemy, attacking brain cells that express this protein.

-Using blood samples from Parkinson's patients, the researchers examined the response of blood T cells to a series of proteins previously associated with Parkinson's disease, and found that PINK1 stood out among them.
+Using blood samples from Parkinson's patients, the researchers examined the blood's T cell response to a range of proteins previously linked to Parkinson's, and found that PINK1 stood out among them.

 In male Parkinson's patients, the team found a six-fold increase in T cells.
 In female Parkinson's patients, the increase was only 0.7-fold.